 Applications will be received at the embassy in Canberra by appointment only.
 If you arrive without an appointment, you will not be seen.

 Each applicant must create an individual appointment.
-If you are also lodging an application for personal number or retention of citizenship, separate appointments must be made for this.
+If you are also lodging an application for retention of citizenship, separate appointments must be made for this.
 Please allow a minimum of 45 minutes processing time per application.

 All appointments must be booked online.
 Through our online booking system you can book, re-schedule or cancel your appointment at any time.
 If you do change your appointment, please remember to cancel the old one.
 New appointments become available in the portal on a daily basis two months in advance.
 Thus, it is not possible to book an appointment more than two months in advance.